 - Icons and graphics.
 Universal symbols for facilities such as stairs and bathrooms quickly communicate key information to those who may not be able to read alphabetical characters.
 They can also be of great use in case of a language barrier.

 - Braille signs.
-Braille is an entire system of characters that’s designed to be read through touch alone.
+Braille office signs is an entire system of characters that’s designed to be read through touch alone.
 It’s a critical tool for people with substantial or total visual impairment.

 ADA/AODA Signs are used in common spaces, such as:

 - Lobbies and reception areas.

 - Open common areas, such as food courts.